-- 1.1 In this Integration Scheme, save where the context requires otherwise, the following words, terms and expressions shall have the following meanings: - "The Act" means the Public Bodies (Joint Working) (Scotland) Act 2014; - "Chief Officer" means the Officer appointed by the Integration Joint Board in accordance with section 10 of the Act; - "Date of Approval" means the day on which the Scottish Ministers approve the Scheme or exercise their default powers under section 51 of the Act. - "Direction" means an instruction from the Integration Joint Board in accordance with section 26 of the Act; - "Health Board" has the meaning given by section 1(16) of the Act; - "Health Care" has the same meaning as in section 10A(1)(b) of the National Health Service (Scotland) Act 1978; - "Integrated Budget" means the Budget for the delegated resources for the functions set out in the Scheme: - "Integration Joint Board" or "IJB" has the same meaning as given by section 1(4)(a) of the Act; - "Integration Joint Board Order" means the Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order 2014;

-- "Integration Scheme Regulations" means the Public Bodies (Joint Working) (Integration Scheme) (Scotland) Regulations 2014; - "Integrated Services" means the functions and services listed in Annexes 1 and 2 of this Scheme; - "Integration Start Date" means the date on which responsibility for services and resources transfers to the IJB.
-This will be defined in the Strategic Plan and will be no later than 1st April 2016, which is the date defined by The Public Bodies (Joint Working) (Prescribed Days) (Scotland) Regulations 2014. - "National Health and Wellbeing Outcomes" has the same meaning as in section 5(1) of the Act; - "Outcomes" means the Health and Wellbeing Outcomes prescribed by the Scottish Ministers in Regulations under section 5(1) of the Act; - "Parties" means Comhairle nan Eilean Siar and NHS Western Isles; - "Payment" means all of the following: a) the Integrated Budget contribution to the Integration Joint Board; b) the resources paid by the Integration Joint Board to the Parties for carrying out directions, in accordance with section 27 of the Act and c) does not require that a bank transaction is made; - "Prescribed" means prescribed by the Scottish Ministers by regulations; - "Scheme" means this Integration Scheme, as defined by section 1(3) of the Act; - "Section 95 Officer" means the statutory post under the Local Government (Scotland) Act 1973 being the Accountable (Proper) Officer for the administration and governance of the financial affairs of the Council; - "Social Care" means (a) social services (having the same meaning as in Part 5 of the Public Services Reform (Scotland) Act 2010), and (b) such functions of local authorities relating to the provision of accommodation for persons who are homeless as may be prescribed; - "Strategic Plan" means the plan which the Integration Joint Board is required to prepare and implement in relation to the delegated provision of health and social care services to adults in accordance with section 29 of the Act; - "Transitional Period" means the time between the Date of Approval and the Integration Start Date; - "Voting Member" has the meaning given by the Integration Joint Board Order. - 1.2 In this Scheme, all references to any statute or statutory provision shall be deemed to include references to any statute or statutory provision which amends, extends, consolidates or replaces the same and shall include any orders, regulations, codes of practice, instruments or other subordinate legislation made thereunder and any conditions attaching thereto.
-Where relevant, references to Scottish statutes and statutory provisions shall be construed as references also to equivalent statutes, statutory provisions and rules of law in other jurisdictions. - 1.3 Any headings to Clauses, together with the footnotes, front cover and the index are for convenience only and shall not affect the meaning of this Scheme.
+1.1 In this Integration Scheme, save where the context requires otherwise, the following words, terms and expressions shall have the following meanings:

+"The Act" means the Public Bodies (Joint Working) (Scotland) Act 2014;

+"Chief Officer" means the Officer appointed by the Integration Joint Board in accordance with section 10 of the Act;

+"Direction" means an instruction from the Integration Joint Board in accordance with section 26 of the Act;

+"Health Board" has the meaning given by section 1(16) of the Act;

+"Health Care" has the same meaning as in section 10A(1)(b) of the National Health Service (Scotland) Act 1978;

+"Integrated Budget" means the Budget for the delegated resources for the functions set out in the Scheme;

+"Integration Joint Board" or "IJB" has the same meaning as given by section 1(4)(a) of the Act;

+"Integration Joint Board Order" means the Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order 2014;

+"Integration Scheme Regulations" means the Public Bodies (Joint Working) (Integration Scheme) (Scotland) Regulations 2014;

+"Integrated Services Integrated Services" means the functions and services listed in Annexes 1 and 2 of this Scheme;

+"Integration Start Date" means the date on which responsibility for services and resources transfers to the IJB.
+This will be defined in the Strategic Plan and will be no later than 1st April 2016, which is the date defined by The Public Bodies (Joint Working) (Prescribed Days) (Scotland) Regulations 2014.

+"Outcomes" means the National Health and Wellbeing Outcomes prescribed by the Scottish Ministers in Regulations under section 5(1) of the Act;

+"Parties" means Comhairle nan Eilean Siar and NHS Western Isles;

+"Payment" means all of the following: a) the Integrated Budget contribution to the Integration Joint Board; b) the resources paid by the Integration Joint Board to the Parties for carrying out directions, in accordance with section 27 of the Act and c) does not require that a bank transaction is made;

+"Prescribed" means prescribed by the Scottish Ministers by regulations;

+"Scheme" means this Integration Scheme, as defined by section 1(3) of the Act;

+"Section 95 Officer" means the statutory post under the Local Government (Scotland) Act 1973 being the Accountable (Proper) Officer for the administration and governance of the financial affairs of the Council;

+"Social Care" means (a) social services (having the same meaning as in Part 5 of the Public Services Reform (Scotland) Act 2010), and (b) such functions of local authorities relating to the provision of accommodation for persons who are homeless as may be prescribed;

+"Strategic Plan" means the plan which the Integration Joint Board is required to prepare and implement in relation to the delegated provision of health and social care services to adults in accordance with section 29 of the Act;

+"Transitional Period" means the time between the Date of Approval and the Integration Start Date;

+"Voting Member" has the meaning given by the Integration Joint Board Order.

+1.2 In this Scheme, all references to any statute or statutory provision shall be deemed to include references to any statute or statutory provision which amends, extends, consolidates or replaces the same and shall include any orders, regulations, codes of practice, instruments or other subordinate legislation made thereunder and any conditions attaching thereto.
+Where relevant, references to Scottish statutes and statutory provisions shall be construed as references also to equivalent statutes, statutory provisions and rules of law in other jurisdictions.